 Every traveler should experience the wonder of Eternal City.
 During your visit, wind your way to the heart of Rome where the Colosseum has welcomed crowds since 80 AD.
-This six-acre stadium could accommodate up to 87,000 people in its heyday, making it the biggest amphitheater in the world to date.
+This iconic arena could accommodate up to 87,000 people in its heyday, making it the biggest amphitheater in the world to date.
 On your tour, you’ll see the hypogeum—an intricate series of alcoves beneath the floor where animals and set pieces were stored in preparation for theater and bloodsports.

 The facade of the Parthenon may seem eerily familiar as it has inspired so many subsequent monuments.
 Enter through the Corinthian columns to stand beneath the 27-foot oculus.
 Inside you’ll see evidence of the temple’s history, as both a Pagan and Catholic house of worship, in the statues of Roman gods and biblical figures.
 When you exit it’s hard to believe you are in the buzzing center of contemporary Rome.

 From its history as a Mediterranean crossroads, Sicily is a wonderful mix of influences and yet distinctly itself.
-As you tour the mountainous island off Italy’s southern boot, expect to see ancient Greek temples, Norman Castles, and Baroque frescos mixed in with colorful fishing villages and remote hilltop towns.
+As you tour the mountainous heel off Italy’s southern boot, expect to see ancient Greek temples, Norman Castles, and Baroque frescos mixed in with colorful fishing villages and remote hilltop towns.
 Remember, whether you’re dining on the catch-of-the-day or streetside arancini, leave room for dessert, the sweets here are legendary—cannoli anyone?

-A floating city in the Adriatic Sea where the roads are waterways and life is beautiful.
-Save the gondola ride for the intimate back allies and explore the Grand Canal on foot.
+This famous floating city in the Adriatic Sea is where the roads are waterways and life is beautiful.
+Set sail on a gondola ride or explore intimate back allies and the Grand Canal on foot.
 Pass Harry’s bar, where the Bellini was invented, and continue east to explore the royal gardens.
 Make time for a picture on the Bridge of Sighs and finish your day with a candlelight dinner of spaghetti alle vongole - a delicious pasta dish with clams that is particularly popular in this part of the world.